bitsexplained/logger/README.md

-# A Minimal Logging Library for Go
+# A Minimal Logging Library for Go Applications

 This library offers a straightforward and adaptable way to log messages with varying severity levels to different destinations, such as files.